How to Respond to Guest Reviews: A Hotelier’s In-Depth Guide

 Respond to Positive Reviews: 6 Examples

 How are you treating your cheerleaders?
 Guests that leave positive reviews are voluntarily choosing to go that extra mile.
 It’s their way of saying “thank you” for how you treated them during their stay.
-You should definitely not see this as a chore, but as more of a way to show how much you appreciate that your efforts have been praised and recognized.
+You should definitely not see this as a chore but as a way to show how much you appreciate your efforts being praised and recognized.

 Here are some Do’s and Don’ts, including examples of positive reviews and responses from Google and our platform.
 These are actual guest reviews and responses collected by TrustYou but have been edited for readability and privacy purposes.

 - Show that you have great customer service before, during, and after your guests’ stay.

 Thank your guests for leaving a review even before they are your customers.
 It's rare to receive a positive review prior to the actual stay, but as you can see in the example below, the hotel owner took their time to respond and expressed their gratitude in a friendly and welcoming manner.

 - Acknowledge staff when possible.

 Let your guests know you will pass on their positive impressions about your team.

 Showing that you value and care about your staff makes a positive impact on your online reputation and can also increase employee engagement in times when hiring and retaining staff is a constant challenge for the industry.

 - Invite the guest back to the hotel.

 Be friendly and tell your guests that you would be more than happy to have them back on another visit.